Hyundai i10: Grand i10 (BA)

 Hyundai Motor India released the model in September 2013 as the Grand i10.
 The Grand i10 differentiates from the European model with its wheelbase increase by 40 mm.
 The Grand i10 offers dual toned interiors, enlarged cabin space, keyless entry, push button on/off and auto folding outside mirrors that automatically open and fold when car is unlocked and locked.
 In addition, the car is equipped with rear AC vents and 1GB internal memory to store music, which are both first in its segment.

 In February 2014, Hyundai Asia Resources, Inc. (HARI) announced details on the Philippine market version of the Grand i10.
 The base models come with the 1.0-liter three cylinder gasoline engine while the 1.2-liter four cylinder engine is reserved for the range topping L automatic transmission model.

 In the beginning of 2014, Hyundai released the Grand i10 in Mexico.
-The car is offered with only the 1.2-liter four cylinder engine in the market.
+The car is offered with only the 1.2-liter, four-cylinder engine in the market.

 In Colombia a taxi model is sold under the name Hyundai Gran Metro Taxi Hatchback.

-In 2019, Hyundai launched in South Africa a 2-seat commercial vehicle, the Hyundai Grand i10 Cargo.
+In 2019, Hyundai launched a two-seat commercial vehicle in South Africa, called the Hyundai Grand i10 Cargo.
+It was available in 1.0 Fluid or 1.25 Motion trims and has a 1202 L load space.